hubblecommerce/hubble-docs/docs/pwa/contribution/contributionpwa.md

 git fetch upstream
  ```

-**10**: Create a new branch for the issue based on the upstream master branch
+**10**: Create a new branch for the issue based on the upstream dev branch
 ``` bash
 git checkout -b issue#<NUM> upstream/dev
 ```